We do, we ask ourselves many times if there is any oud in the perfume.

 In short, it requires:

-Such a pain and there are so many uncertainties.
+Such pain and there are so many uncertainties.
 Why going through that part?

 So what if an oud perfume which

 No more guessing, questioning.
 No more mucking around.
-We would like to introduce you: our own Oud Perfume: Oud Spirit- Glory of the Pain
+We want to introduce you: our own Oud Perfume: Oud Spirit- Glory of the Pain.